What is User Analysis: A Complete Guide with Methods & Tools11 min read

 To understand user sentiment, you must analyze both qualitative and quantitative data.
 Common feedback sources for qualitative data are:

-Don’t forget to close the feedback loop.
-For the loop to be completed, you need to act on feedback and make changes based on user feedback.
+💡 Tip: Don’t forget to close the feedback loop.
+For that to happen, you need to act on feedback and make changes based on the insights gathered.
+Even if you don’t make changes, still acknowledge (and appreciate) that you received the feedback.

 User experience analysis